 Calicos will regularly shed, just like any other feline, and some may shed more than others.
 This will all depend on the kitty’s genetics.
 Having the brindle coat pattern will not have any impact on if a cat is hypoallergenic or not.
 It will also not have a lot of impact on how much a cat sheds.
 The amount any kitty sheds depends on a few different things.
 The most significant factor is genetics.
 Because these brindle kitties are mixed breed, it is often hard to pinpoint their exact genetics.

-Shedding can be managed through regular grooming and brushing.
-Longer-haired cats have more hair and need more brushing, but every breed should be brushed at least once or twice a week.
+Shedding can be manageable through regular grooming and brushing.
+Longer-haired cats have more hair and need more brushing, but every breed needs brushing at least once or twice a week.
 Grooming is the most significant tool owners have to manage feline shedding.
 Regular brushing removes excess hair, dead skin, and dander.
-This prevents them and allergens from being spread around the house.
+This prevents them and allergens from spreading around the house.
 Do not overlook dental cleaning and nail clipping.
 These do not impact allergies but are especially important for a cat’s comfort and long-term health.